Sell-Side Advisory for AI Companies: What Founders Should Know

 When You Need an Advisor (and When You Don’t)

 Not every sale requires an advisor.
-Understanding when advisory adds value — and when it doesn’t — prevents owners from paying fees that are not justified by the outcome.
+Understanding when advisory adds value — and when it doesn’t — prevents founders from paying fees that are not justified by the outcome.

 You Likely Need an Advisor When:

-- The business is worth more than USD 5 million.
+- The company is worth more than USD 5 million.
 Below this threshold, the fees may not be justified relative to the transaction value.
 Above it, the complexity and stakes warrant professional representation.

-- You want competitive tension.
-A structured sale process with multiple bidders typically achieves a higher price than a bilateral negotiation.
-Running a competitive process effectively requires experience and a credible advisor reputation.
+- You want competitive tension across buyer types.
+A structured sale process with multiple bidders from different buyer categories typically achieves a higher price than a bilateral negotiation.

 You Might Not Need an Advisor When:

 - The buyer has already been identified and agreed.
-If you are selling to a known party — a management team pursuing a buyout, a family member, or a strategic partner — and the broad terms are already understood, you may only need legal and tax counsel.
+If you are selling to a known strategic partner where the broad terms are understood, you may only need legal and tax counsel.

 Types of Sell-Side Advisors